-As a physical therapist, my role in fall prevention is to improve my patient’s overall endurance, strength and balance.
-This involves a series of assessments which lay the groundwork for the treatment plan.
+As a physical therapist, my role in fall prevention is to improve my patient’s overall endurance, muscle strength, range of motion and balance.
+This involves a series of assessments and strength training exercises which lay the groundwork for the treatment plan.

 It all boils down to creating a treatment plan that my patient can follow and build on.

-But – as I said earlier, there’s more to fall prevention than just building up the body’s core strength and balance.
+But – as I said earlier, there’s more to fall prevention than just balance training and building up the body’s core strength.
 There’s also the issue of modifications not only in the home environment but in some personal choices as well.

 I’m talking about changes such as…